-Tori lines are one of the most thoroughly tested seabird bycatch reduction measures available, and have been proven effective in reducing seabird bycatch in both trawl and longline fisheries.
-However, most of the work to date has been carried out on vessels over 20 m in length.
+Bird-scaring lines are one of the most thoroughly tested seabird bycatch reduction measures available, and have been proven effective in reducing seabird bycatch in longline fisheries.
+However, most of the work to date has been carried out on vessels over 20 m in length and achieving ACAP best practice minimum standards for bird-scaring lines in small vessels has proven difficult.